techwebspot/KaliFixer/README.md

 apt-get install python3

+If you don't have module which above describe then open terminal and type:

+pip3 install bs4

+pip3 install urllib

 How to run the script:

 1.First of all navigate to the directory in which the script is